gchenuet/gerrit-slack/README.md

 ### slack.yml

-Configure your team name and Incoming Webhook integration token here.
+Configure your team name and Incoming Webhook integration URL here.

 ### gerrit.yml

-Set the SSH command used to monitor stream-events on gerrit.
+Set Gerrit URL and the SSH command used to monitor stream-events on gerrit.

 ### channels.yml